ptr33/Jupyterlab/README.md

 **This Docker container runs as root user!** It can be helpful when e.g. the popular jupyter/datascience-notebook image does not work because it runs as Jovyan user.

+Additional packages can be installed on creation of container by adding to requirements.txt.

 #### Installed kernels

 * Python 3.10 with autocomplete and suggestions ([LSP](https://github.com/krassowski/jupyterlab-lsp))